ePages-de/epages-devportal/_posts/2016/2016-03-15-development-from-the-barcelona-paradise.md

 ### Communication

-{% image blog/blog-video-connection.jpg 50% right %}
+{% image_custom image="assets/img/pages/blog/images/blog-video-connection.jpg" width="50%" align="right" %}

 We use tools that let us stay in touch with the other teams in Germany, specially with the other 'connector' team.
 We have a permanent video-conference connection with our twin team.